 17. Philomena – Academy Award-Winner Judi Dench stars as Philomena, a woman who alongside a grumpy reporter (Steve Coogan) journeys to America to find the child she put up for adoption so many years ago.

 18. *The Irish Mob – This documentary crime series charts the rise of the Irish Mob in America, from urban immigrant poverty to political power and wealth.

 19. *The Irish Pub – The Irish Pub is a eulogy to the greatest institution in Irish society, the pub or more specifically the traditional Irish publicans who run them.
 The characters in this exceptionally endearing film all run and own pubs that have been in their families for generations and it is through their warmth, wit and wisdom that we gain an insight into the heart and soul of The Irish Pub.

 20. *Tales of Irish Castles – Tales of Irish Castles is a six part series exploring the great stories, legends and characters associated with the most beautiful, notorious and historical castles across Ireland.
 Presented by actor Simon Delaney, this series takes the audience on an incredible journey throughout Ireland–where more castles were built than in the rest of the British Isles combined.
 Tales of Irish Castles documents these magnificent stone structures and the stories contained within their walls, bringing them to life through specially shot re-enactments, archive footage and contributions from Ireland’s leading historians, archaeologists, castle owners and inhabitants.

 21. *Rebellion – Three young women play vital and conflicting roles in the fight for Ireland’s independence.

-Download this list of 21 Movies to Watch on Netflix for St. Patrick’s Day.
+Download this list of 21 21 St Patrick’s Day Movies on Netflix.